mantidproject/mantid/docs/source/release/v3.9.0/indirect_inelastic.rst

 Algorithms
 ##########
+- :ref:`EnergyWindowScan <algm-EnergyWindowScan>` and :ref:`IndirectEnergyWindowScan <algm-IndirectEnergyWindowScan>` have been added
+   to perform a quick run of *EnergyTransfer*, *Elwin* and optional *MSDFit*

 Data Reduction
 ##############

-- Q-vaues in :ref:`BASISReduction <algm-BASISReduction>` output are now point data so that their values display correctly when plotted
+- Q-values in :ref:`BASISReduction <algm-BASISReduction>` output are now point data so that their values display correctly when plotted

 Data Analysis
 #############